margaretsobota/drj/README.md

 -	Currently functional and dynamically using live, user-inputted data from Firebase
 -	To be added to downloadable visualization
     - Backend steps at bottom of map visualization
-    - List of inputted phase information (all steps) as shown on Map Form page
+    - List of inputted phase information (all steps) as shown on `/mapForm` page
 -	Bug exists where map download has different font style than map visualization
 -	Update Y-axis to be manipulable
     - Give users the option to select which variable should be measured along Y-axis and adjust visualization to map the newly selected variable